GISerDaiShaoqing/3dmodelFJNU/README.md

 ![](https://github.com/GISerDaiShaoqing/3dmodelFJNU/blob/master/school.jpg)

-Now we also provide the 3D model of different Keji Buildings with the KMZ file, you could open the 3D model in the Google Earth.
+Now we also provide the 3D model of different Keji Buildings with the KMZ file, you could exploren the 3D model in the Google Earth.

 ![](https://github.com/GISerDaiShaoqing/3dmodelFJNU/blob/master/k1.png)